wikimore/mlog/README.md

 log
 ===

-a log framework written by java, design like commons-logging, but extend it in wildcard log output
+a log framework written by java, designed like commons-logging, but extend it in wildcard log output